 And here.
 (This one involves cookies, just so you know.)

-This is Camino has so much detail on open flame cooking, especially with meats (he covers chicken, duck, lamb, pork and fish!), that I really feel this book would be of use to the average, inexperienced outdoor cooking prepper who wants to improve their skills.
+This is Camino has so much detail on open flame cooking, especially with meats; the chef covers chicken, duck, lamb, pork and fish!
+I really feel this cookbook would be of use to the average, inexperienced outdoor cooking prepper who wants to improve their skills.
 Also included are simple vegetable dishes, as well as desserts.
 There’s a whole chapter on just the fire needed for cooking.
 I marked that one up with a pen as I took a bunch of notes.

 Having done that, though, I’m confident that my family and I will continue to use the techniques and food philosophies taught so beautifully in This is Camino.
 I was pleased to receive a copy for review from Blogging for Books.